chuangus/HKEX-IPO-app/README.md

 https://share.streamlit.io/epiphronquant/hkex-ipo-app/main/HKEX_IPO_app.py

 This app visualizes HKEX IPO data from 2018 onwards for healthcare stocks and 2019 onwards for all stocks.
-It gets updated automatically every Sunday noon, Hong Kong time.
+It gets updated automatically every Sunday 8am, Hong Kong time.

 **Key Assumptions**
 1. Relistings, spinoff of listed company, secondary listing, issuance of additional shares of a listed company are NOT considered IPOs.*